supercodepoet/django-skylark/docs/index.rst

 Welcome to Django Skylark's documentation
 =========================================

 Django Skylark aims to make web development more pleasant.
-Imagine web development is a baby dead frog; we cover it in chocolate so it goes down easier.

 .. todolist::